 It was after the X-ray, when I was back in the cubicle with a nurse and the consultant entered the room and asked her “is this the amputated toe?”, which immediately confirmed my fear that I’d done quite a lot of damage to it.

-After looking at my toe he explained that they may not be able to save it… I’d love to have seen the expression on my face when I said “but I don’t want to lose my toe!”
-To which he replied “We don’t cut them off because we like it you know”!!
+After looking at my toe he explained that they may not be able to save it… I’d love to have seen the expression on my face when I said “but I don’t want to lose my toe!”, to which he replied “We don’t cut them off because we like doing it you know”!!

 Anyway, I chose to have a local rather than general anaesthetic (to the horror of Stu and my Mum) and the needles into my foot were horrible, but at least numbed some of the pain once they kicked in.

 The “brick” had smashed through my toe just below the base of the nail bed and smashed the bone completely, but fortunately not right the way through the fleshy bit underneath which meant there was still blood flow getting to it and they were able to save it!
 Yay!!

 I never thought hearing the surgeon say “You still have your toe” would be one of those moments I’ll always be grateful for!

 I stayed in hospital that night despite the surgeon saying I could go home and would be able to put weight on my heel, I couldn’t, it was just too painful!!
 It was definitely worse than childbirth (even twins!) but fractionally more bearable that the tooth abscess I had when my boys were little.

 My toe became quite a celebrity on the ward.

 I’ve been really lucky that in my 52 years I’ve only ever been in hospital to have babies, or my wisdom teeth out.
 But there is nothing quite like a stay in hospital to remind you of the fragile nature of life.
 How it can change in the blink of an eye and how we mustn’t take our health and fitness for granted.